-New York State law requires parents or guardians to furnish a certificate of physical examination for all new students and for students in grades kindergarten, 1, 3, 5, 7, 9, and 11, and for those students participating in sports, requiring special education services, or seeking work permits.
+New York State law requires parents or guardians to furnish a certificate of physical examination for all new students and for students in grades kindergarten, 2, 4, 7, and 10, and for those students participating in sports, requiring special education services, or seeking work permits.

 To ensure continuity of care, the Board of Education recommends that all examinations be done by your own physician, physician's assistant, or nurse practitioner.
-If you require, but cannot afford health insurance to secure private health care for your child, please contact the SNT for confidential assistance in applying for Child Health Plus.
+If you require, but cannot afford health insurance to secure private health care for your child, please contact the School Nurse Teacher (SNT) for confidential assistance in applying for Child Health Plus.
 A physical exam is valid for 12 months through the last day of the month in which the exam was conducted.
 This exam is valid for an entire school year for new entrants and mandated exams.
-In the rare event that a certificate of private examination is not provided, a physical examination may be conducted in the school by scheduled appointment.
+In the rare event that a certificate of private examination is not provided, a physical examination may be conducted in the school by scheduled appointment and with prior written parental informed consent.
 A parent has the right to be in attendance at these examinations and/or to review history questions that may be asked of your child.
 Please make prior arrangements with the SNT.